 Throw a ball

-Start where your ball is, from here, take another golf ball and gently throw it towards the hole.
-The point is to feel the speed at which the ball is travelling.
-Follow this routine:
+Start where your ball is.
+From here, take another golf ball and gently throw it towards the hole.
+The point is to feel the speed at which the ball is traveling.

 - throw the ball